 The trouble with ordering a mattress online can be the inability to test it out.
 Some of these shops have storefronts, so if you’re in the area, lucky you!
 Also, many offer generous return policies so you really can test it out for a whole month, and if you don’t like it, send it back.

 I used to hopefully believe that perhaps older items, like secondhand PJs, may have already off-gassed all their toxins.
 In reality, it’s more likely that the flame retardants and foam are both breaking down as the item ages and may off-gas even worse.
 Serious bummer.
 Here’s a little more about that (also a good company from which to buy an organic mattress).

-I wish I could have tried out all those mattresses above to give you a real breakdown of how they feel, not only how they’re made, but it’s not as easy to have 30 mattresses as it is to try out 45 natural sunscreens or a dozen reusable bags!
+I wish I could have tried out all those mattresses above to give you a real breakdown of how they feel, not only how they’re made, but it’s not as easy to have 30 mattresses as it is to try out dozens of natural sunscreens or a handful of reusable bags!